 |How much is needed||5 years||10 years||15 years|

-Notes: Assumed rate of return is 12%.
-Assumed rate of tax is 10% (Long Term Capital Gains Tax).
-Figures have been rounded off to multiples of Rs 1,000 for convenience.
+Note: The rate of return and rate of tax (Long Term Capital Gains Tax) is assumed to be 12% and 10% respectively.
+Figures have been rounded off to multiples of Rs.
+1,000 for convenience.

-1.We have assumed a long term rate of return of 12%.
-Our assumption is conservative.
-The return given by large cap funds (the relatively safest among equity fund categories) over the past 10 years (as of 14th Jan 2019) is in fact 14.97%.
-The returns of midcap and small cap funds are even higher.
-However we cannot blindly assume that the same returns will be repated in the future.
-Hence we are taking the more conservative figure of 12% by relying on two more stable factors.
+However, we cannot blindly assume that the same returns will be repeated in the future.
+Hence, we are taking a conservative figure of 12% by relying on two more stable factors.
 First, the long term real GDP growth in India is around 7% and second, the long term inflation rate in India is 4-6% (average of 5%).
-Taking the sum of these two figures, as per the formula below, we get, 7% + 5% = 12%
+Taking the sum of these two figures, as per the formula below, we get an equity return of 12% (7% + 5%).

 |Equity Returns = Real GDP Growth Rate + Inflation Rate|